Kfar Etzion massacre: Massacre

 Both Alisa and Nahum said that the Legion soldiers actively participated in the massacre.

 A total of 157 defenders died in the battle of Gush Etzion (Levi, 1986), including those killed in the massacre at Kfar Etzion.
 About 2/3 of them were residents and the remainder were Hagana or Palmach soldiers.
 Israeli historical geographer Yossi Katz put the death toll at 220.
 Most of the kibbutz's male residents were killed.

 On the following day, the Arab irregular forces continued their assault on the remaining three Etzion settlements.
-Fearing that the defenders might suffer the same fate as those of Kfar Etzion, Zionist leaders in Jerusalem negotiated a deal for the surrender of the settlements on condition that the Arab Legion protected the residents.
+Fearing that the defenders might suffer the same fate as those of Kfar Etzion, Zionist leaders in Jerusalem negotiated a deal under the auspices of the Red Cross and British officials for the surrender of the settlements, under the condition that the Arab Legion would protect the residents.
 The Red Cross took the wounded to Jerusalem, and the Arab Legion took the remainder as prisoners of war.
-In March 1949 320 prisoners from the Etzion settlements were released from the "Jordan POW camp at Mafrak", including 85 women.
+The homes and properties in all four of the kibbutzes were plundered and burned.
+In the aftermath of the destruction, a 700-year-old tree known as the "lone oak" that had been located among the four kibbutzes was one of the few items left standing.
+In March 1949, 320 prisoners from the Etzion settlements were released from the "Jordan POW camp at Mafrak", including 85 women.